alfierushby/markdown-cv/index.md

 `2018 May-2019 January`
 __STEM VEX Robotics Competition__, *Software Engineer*. <br>
-Responsible for the software to drive a purpose built robot.
+Responsible for the software to drive a purpose built robot.<br>
 I learnt how to interface various signals on a raspberry pi, and was frequently taking feedback from the hardware designer and users.